If you’re feeling a bit intimidated by the idea of starting a business alone, franchising might be the perfect solution for you.

 These are the people, who like you, have invested their money and their time into the same business you own and operate.
 But wait; it gets even better.

-If you did your research the right way, which means you talked to a lot of franchisees before you bought the franchise, you already have a personal network of franchisees to call as needed.
+If you did your research the right way, which means you talked to a lot of franchisees before you bought the franchise and visited a couple of them, you already have a personal network of people to call as needed.

 For example, let’s say you’ve been having trouble finding good employees, and you’re starting to get frustrated.